ShameelShajaad/I-Hungry-Burger-Shop-Encapsulated-/README.md

 ---

 ## 🧾 Description
-**A Java console-based burger shop order system** developed for the Programming Fundamentals module at ICET Institute.
+**A Java console based burger shop order system** developed for the Object Oriented Programming module at ICET Institute.

 This system uses **encapsulation** to manage burger orders and customer details safely: